In Car Park 4, off Somerset Road inside Gate 20.

 Please visit www.theaa.com/wimbledon for car park bookings or call the AA on 01256 492110.

-This facility until midday on Friday 20th June 2014.
+The advanced AA online booking will be available until midday on Friday 22nd June 2015.
 After this time only a pay on the day option will be available.

 The AELTC endeavours to provide a high standard of accessible facilities for visitors and spectators with a disability, including those using a wheelchair.